gbrodman/order-tracking/README.md

 - In config.yml, fill in the values for your email, password, and buying group info.
 For GMail, you should use an application-specific password.
 - If you wish to use auto-upload, fill in your username/password for PM, MYS, USA buying groups
 - Run `python3 get_tracking_numbers.py`

-  - Optional argument of "chrome" or "firefox" to tell the script which browser to use.
-Default is Chrome.
+### Arguments

+- `--no-headless` to run in a standard browser, rather than a headless browser.
+This is useful if you want to see what the Selenium browser automation is actually doing.
+- `--firefox` to run using Firefox/Geckodriver rather than Chrome

 ## Google Sheets Integration